Kiuryy/uaparser/README.md

 ---

-UAParser is a lightweight Golang package that parses and abstracts [HTTP User-Agent strings](https://en.wikipedia.org/wiki/User_agent) with the focus on the currently popular browsers and OSes.
+`UAParser` is a lightweight Golang package that parses and abstracts [HTTP User-Agent strings](https://en.wikipedia.org/wiki/User_agent) with the focus on the currently popular browsers and OSes.

+This project is a fork of `uasurfer`.
+For more information, you can take a look at their [repository](https://github.com/avct/uasurfer).

+---

-The following information is returned by UAParser from a raw HTTP User-Agent string:
+The following information is returned by `UAParser` from a raw HTTP User-Agent string:

 | Name           | Example | Coverage in 192,792 parses |
 |----------------|---------|--------------------------------|